Helping Afghans at home and away

 With winter approaching, rural communities will soon be isolated by snow and harsh weather.

-We’re supporting three humanitarian organisations in their efforts to ensure Afghans can continue to meet basic needs inside and outside their homeland.
+We’re supporting five humanitarian organisations in their efforts to ensure Afghans can continue to meet basic needs inside and outside their homeland.

 - Medair has been in Afghanistan for 25 years.
 Today, its teams are providing health, nutrition and food security support to 30,000 vulnerable Afghans living in the Central Highlands and in the southern regions of the country.
 Mobile teams focus especially on screening and treating acute malnutrition among children under 5 and on pregnant or lactating women.